Posted on : November 3, 2019 by Clinic One on Immunization Schedule

-HPV Vaccine is recommended for females from 9 – 45 years of age for the prevention of cervical cancer.
-It is also recommended for males to prevent against infections caused by Human Papilloma Virus.
-Females between 9 to 14 years of age requires 2 doses of the vaccine, the second dose administered between 5 and 13 months after the first dose.
+We recommend the HPV Vaccine for females from 9 to 45 years of age for the prevention of cervical cancer.
+We also recommend for males to prevent infections caused by the Human Papilloma Virus.
+Females between 9 and 14 years of age require 2 doses of the vaccine.
+The second dose has to be administered between 5 and 13 months after the first dose.
+A third dose should always be administered if the second vaccine dose is received before the 5th month after the first dose.

 PCV (Pneumococcal Conjugate Vaccine) is provided for the prevention of pneumonia in infants and children from 2 months to 5 years of age.